Defintion

 2. Property rights are clearly defined

-The Coarse Theorem often fails because of high transaction costs, large numbers of people involved, and difficult negotiations between parties.
+The Coase Theorem often fails because of high transaction costs, large numbers of people involved, and difficult negotiations between parties.

 When the Coarse Theorem fails, government policies may be necessary, as often for an externality.